Stay on track with the tasks associated with your start at UB.

 Before You Complete the Advisement and Orientation Form

 Activate your UBITName to log in to your UB accounts, including email.
 UB will communicate with you via your buffalo.edu email, which requires you to set up your UBITName and password.
-You have access to activate your UBITName a couple days after you are admitted.
+You have access to activate your UBITName a couple days after you deposit.
 Then, login to your UBmail by visiting ubmail.buffalo.edu from a web browser and using your UBITName and password.
 Note: We recommend using your UB email when creating your Advisement and Orientation Form and encourage you to begin checking this email regularly for all UB communication.

 Learn more about how to choose your major.
 On the Advisement and Orientation Form, you will see your current major listed and have the option to change to another available major.
 Inform your choice by reviewing UB's Undergraduate Academic Programs.
 It is also okay to not be sure; select "exploratory" if you'd like to start at UB with an undeclared major.